LESFMIP-sprint/sprint-info/docs/highlights.md

 **Day 1**

 Have a great plot from your analysis today?
 Drop it into the Slack [#sprint-highlights](https://canariworkspace.slack.com/archives/C06N0TGESJD/p1737646626614279) channel!
+We'll then add them here at the end of the day.